 There are so many other ways to reduce mental health stigma, such as writing about it publicly, going into the mental health field, or advocating for changes in legislation or policies at work.
 The point of reducing stigma is to help us all get better.
 Mental health care is about lifting you up and lifting up society as a whole.
 When we address and care for our mental health, it empowers us in all aspects of our life.
 Mental health care isn’t just about fixing problems, it can be preventative and practiced every day.

 If you need professional support, I’m here for you.
 Whether you have a diagnosable mental illness or just want to feel your best, therapy can help you achieve your goals and feel better!
-I offer online therapy to anyone living in Florida or New York.
+I offer online therapy to anyone living in Florida or New York, as well as those living in the 39 participating PSYPACT states listed below.
 Contact Dr. Heather Violante today to learn more and to start taking charge of your own emotional wellness to gain self-empowerment and break the stigma.